ashu66867/bookstore-react/README.md

    2.2.
 Increment, decrement item count from cart.<br>
    2.3.
 Remove all items from cart.<br>
 3. Checkout page: Redirect to home page and clear cart for another shopping session.
-4. On every cart function: Calculate the follwing:<br>
+4. On every cart function: Calculate the following:<br>
    4.1.
 Number of items in cart.<br>
    4.2.
 Total cost of all items in cart.<br>

 ### Approach
 This app uses redux to manage a global state.<br>
 Redux.js.org recommends splitting up the reducer for a particular feature into single file, known as a "slice". <br>
-So, all the redux code for cart feature is in 'src/features/CartSlice.js'.
-CartSlice state explained below:
+So, all the redux code for our cart feature is in 'src/features/CartSlice.js'.
+CartSlice state is explained below:
 ```
 {
     books: [],       // all books- fetches data when the app loads for the first time only